awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/launch_cloudformation.md

 ### Launch the CloudFormation stack

-To save time on the initial setup, a CloudFormation template will be used to create the Amazon VPC with subnets in two Availability Zones, as well as various supporting resources including IAM policies and roles, security groups, and a Cloud9 IDE environment for you to run the steps for the workshop in.
+To save time on the initial setup, a **CloudFormation** template will be used to create  various supporting resources including IAM policies and roles, security groups, and a **Cloud9** IDE environment for you to run the steps for the workshop in.

 #### To create the stack

+**>>>>>[remove this note when you update the link for the cfn template in final PR]<<<<<**
-1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options.yaml).
+1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/nadaahm/ec2-spot-workshops/nadaahm-asg-workshop-reinvent/content/efficient-and-resilient-ec2-auto-scaling/files/efficient-auto-scaling-quickstart-cnf.yml).

 1. Take a moment to review the CloudFormation template so you understand the resources it will be creating.